 —PublicSource reporter Oliver Morrison and freelancers Maranie Rae Staab and Nick Childers contributed to this report.

-Halle has served as managing editor for PublicSource since 2015, leading the newsroom and its editorial strategy.
-Prior to this role, Halle was a reporter for PublicSource for three years and for the Sarasota...
+Halle is the editor-in-chief of PublicSource.
+She served as managing editor for seven years and became editor-in-chief on May 9, 2022.
+Prior to that, Halle was a reporter for PublicSource for three years...

 More by Halle Stockton